 Overton and Logandale

 Overton and Logandale are now towns that touch and have united city services.
 Both are known to be friendly communities and a great place to live.
-They are in the country by Lake Mead off of I-15 about 45 minutes from Las Vegas.
+They are in the country by Lake Mead off of I-15, about 45 minutes from Las Vegas.
 According to the Moapa Valley Chamber of Commerce, there are 186 businesses in the Moapa Valley.
 Logandale is also home to the Clark County Fairgrounds.
-The Clark County Fair and Rodeo is held in April every year.
+The Clark County Fair and Rodeo are held in April every year.

 Las Vegas is 64 miles from Overton and Logandale, which together was re-named Moapa Town in 1981.
-It seems like no one calls it Moapa Town and I didn’t even know this until I did the research for this page.
+It seems like no one calls it Moapa Town, and I didn’t even know this until I did the research for this page.
 Moapa Town is located between I-15 and Lake Mead on the south side of Valley of Fire State Park and Glendale, Nevada.
 The area is absolutely beautiful, especially when the flowers bloom.

 Before Hoover Dam